rouatorjmen1/tunisian-hate-speech-pipeline/README.md

 Confusion matrix visualization

-Typical results show F1-scores up to 0.97 on the T-HSAB dataset.

 ## Model
 We utilize TunBert, a transformer-based model pretrained on Tunisian dialect social media data, optimized for dialectal Arabic understanding.